 • - protection of the economic and political positions of the state in the international arena;

-However, today both these elements and the content of the national interest as a whole are undergoing significant changes under the pressure of new facts and circumstances.
+However, today both these elements and the content of national interest as a whole are undergoing significant changes under the pressure of new facts and circumstances.

-• - position in the system of international economic relations, the degree of dependence on foreign markets, sources of raw materials, energy, etc.;
+• - position in the system of international economic relations, degree of dependence on foreign markets, sources of raw materials, energy, etc.;

 G. Morgenthau included the following in the concept of “national interest”:

 • 1.
 National interest is an objective reality.
-It is based, firstly, on the peculiarity of the geopolitical position of the state and the associated features of geo-economic and socio-cultural development; secondly, it is mediated by the peculiarities of human nature.
+It is based, firstly, on the uniqueness of the geopolitical position of the state and the associated features of geo-economic and socio-cultural development; secondly, it is mediated by the peculiarities of human nature.

 What else to read